dmortimer101/Telescope_Simulator/README.md

 <img src="https://github.com/dmortimer101/Telescope_Simulator/blob/master/Images/Jupiter_zenith_10_deg_above_horizon.gif?raw=true" width="600" height="300" />

 Left: Jupiter observed at Zenith.
-Right: Jupiter observed 10 degrees above the horizon
+Right: Jupiter observed 10 degrees above the horizon.

 By setting the variable *seeing_arcsec_500nm* you can vary how "good" the seeing is.
 2 arcseconds is considered moderately good for an amateur site, 0.7 arcseconds is considered excellent for a professional observatory
  the variable zenith_angle_deg allows you to simulate how seeing degrades due to observing targets nearer the horizon (hence with an increase airmass).
 0 degrees is a target at zenith, 90 degrees a target at the horizon